 \section{Related work}

 Active vision is a well-researched topic \cite{placed2023survey}, especially for exploration or reconstruction of unknown scenes.
-Next-best-view (NBV) planning \cite{zeng2020view} is a greedy approach to active vision, which plans one-step ahead.
-NBV planning methods can be categorised based on their viewpoint exploration strategy.
+Next-best-view (NBV) planning \cite{zeng2020view} is a popular approach to active vision, which plans one-step ahead.
+NBV planning methods can be categorised based on their exploration strategy.

 Frontier-based methods identify the boundaries between known and unknown regions of the scene and plan viewpoints to explore these frontiers \cite{yamauchi1997frontier}.
-They are primarily formulated for exploration of large scenes and hence cannot be directly used for other perception tasks.
-Sampling-based methods generate a set of candidate viewpoints and select the one that maximises a utility function as the next-best viewpoint.
-Rapidly-exploring Random Tree (RRT) is popular method for sampling the candidates \cite{bircher2016receding}.
-These methods allow for fast exploration of the scene and can be adapted to other tasks such as localisation \cite{papachristos2017uncertainty} and object search \cite{kay2021semantically}.
-Hybrid approaches have also been proposed, that combine frontier-based and sampling-based methods by finding global frontiers and locally sampling candidates around them \cite{meng2017two, dai2020fast}.
-Most of these methods are designed for global planning and are not suitable for local NBV planning for targeted perception.
+They are primarily formulated for exploration of large scenes and cannot be directly used for other perception tasks.
+Sampling-based methods generate a set of candidate viewpoints and select the one that maximises a utility function.
+Rapidly-exploring Random Tree (RRT) is popular method for sampling candidates \cite{bircher2016receding}.
+These methods allow for fast exploration of the scene and can be adapted to tasks such as localisation \cite{papachristos2017uncertainty} or object search \cite{kay2021semantically}.
+Hybrid approaches have also been proposed, that combine frontier and sampling-based methods to globally find frontiers and locally sample candidates around them \cite{meng2017two, dai2020fast}.
+These methods are designed for global planning and are not suitable for local or targeted NBV planning.